Bell River (Quebec): Geography

 To the north-west by crossing the "Rapides de l'Ile" and forming a northward curve at the beginning of the segment, crossing a marsh zone (south-west side) and Passing in front of the Matagami seaplane base, as far as the Route 109 bridge across the town of Matagami;

 Finally, after a long run of 230.2 km, the Bell River swells the waters of Matagami Lake, in the hamlet of Bell River and the town of Matagami, Quebec.

 To the north of the lake, it reverted to James Bay under the name of the Nottaway River, a name that used to designate it throughout its length.
 The Bell, with its catchment area of 22222 km2, is dotted with numerous rapids and large islands, Canica and Bancroft, which emerge near the mouth.
 The Abitibi-Jamésie Watershed Organization (OBVAJ) is responsible for the integrated management of this drainage basin drained by the Bell River.

 Toponymy

 The Algonquins use the name "Nadowe Sibi", meaning "river of the Iroquois", to designate the Bell River.

-This toponym would have been attributed by geologist Robert Bell himself (1841–1917), when he visited this river in 1896.
+This toponym would have been attributed by the geologist Robert Bell himself (1841–1917), when he visited this river in 1896.

-The toponym "Bell River" was officially registered on 5 December 1968, at the Commission de toponymie du Québec.
+The toponym "Bell River" was officially registered on 5 December 1968 by the Commission de toponymie du Québec.